eriksf/tacc-reproducible-git/docs/reproducibility_git_04.rst

    $ git add notes.txt
-   $ git commit -m "Added part 2 to version control notes" [master cfe5306] Added part 2 to version control notes
+   $ git commit -m "Added part 2 to version control notes" [master 22f7faf] Added part 2 to version control notes
     1 file changed, 3 insertion(+)
    $ git status
    On branch master
-   nothing to commit, working directory clean
+   nothing to commit, working tree clean

 Git insists that we add files to the set we want to commit before actually committing anything.
 This allows us to commit our